harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-instance-stop.md

 ## Default validations

-- The Azure instance should be in a healthy state.
+Azure instance should be in a healthy state.

 ## Fault tunables
 <details>